TrinityCore/tc-wiki/database/335/world/skill_discovery_template.md

 ## Description of fields

 ### spellId
-The recipe spell id from Spell.dbc that has a chance to be automatically discovered.
+The recipe [Spell ID](/files/DBC/335/spell#id) that has a chance to be automatically discovered.
 &nbsp;

 ### reqSpell